handy-common-utils/media-utils/README.md

 Creates a Web ReadableStream from a Node.js file path.
 This function works in Node.js environment but not in browser.

+**Important:** The caller is responsible for properly consuming or cancelling the returned stream to ensure the underlying file handle is released.
+If the stream is not fully consumed, call `stream.cancel()` to clean up resources.

 ##### Parameters